Boise and Ada County St. Vincent de Paul programs.

 One of the goals of the Society of St. Vincent de Paul is to help individuals in need, and the charity may be able to assist those who have nowhere else to turn to for help.
-Programs operate across the greater Boise metropolitan and Southwest Idaho area.
-Any advice and assistance is provided with respect and dignity, and services are offered on a personal and confidential basis.
+Assistance programs operate across the greater Boise metropolitan and Southwest Idaho area.
+Any advice, referrals and financial assistance is provided with respect and dignity, and services are offered on a personal and confidential basis.

 While very limited, and it depends of funds and donations, emergency services can help with paying natural gas, electric, and/or water bills.
 This service would be provided by the Society's Conferences and churches throughout the year.
 Any aid is only offered for individuals who cannot afford their regular monthly payments and who are experiencing a crisis with nowhere else to turn to.
 Emergency rental assistance is yet another way that the St. Vincent de Paul Direct Aid program can help.
 This is focused on people facing eviction and homelessness.
 Everyone can go through a difficult period, and this is where the Ada County charity may be able to assist.

 The Southwest Idaho District Council of St. Vincent de Paul also operates a few food pantries in the region.
 Many families and people need affordable groceries and food for many reasons.
 For example, high heating bills and housing costs can make it difficult for families to make ends meet.
 So the pantries can help people who are faced with a crisis, such as a job loss, medical emergency, or unexpected bill or expenses.
 This is when a food pantry may be able to help.